 See all problems of the 2000 Ford Focus.

-The car involved is a 2000 Ford Focus.
 After taking vehicle into dealer to get recall oof001000 repairs done on power train control module, consumer took vehicle back to dealer for control problems.
 Vehicle would accelerate when slowing down.
 Contacted dealer, and the dealer was not willing to do anything.
-The failure date was 12/10/1999.

 |Problem Category||Number of Problems|